hiepph/doggo/README.md

 Full list of dog breeds is in `dog_breeds.txt` (133 categories).

-Transfer learning from pre-trained model by Udacity's dog-project.
+Transfer learning from pre-trained ResNet50 model and pre-computed bottleneck features by Udacity's dog-project.

 ## Requirements